srakshit/cdc-order-enrichment-flink-example/README.md

     GRANT ALL PRIVILEGES ON *.* TO 'debezium'@'%';
     FLUSH PRIVILEGES;

-In tab 2 of the terminal, create a Kafka topic `orders`
+In tab 2 of the terminal, create a Kafka topic `orders`.
+If you don't have the Kafka binary, please download it from [here](https://kafka.apache.org/downloads)

     bin/kafka-topics.sh --bootstrap-server localhost:9093 --create --topic orders --replication-factor 1 --partitions 2